fanglingsu/vimb/faq.md

 # FAQ

+## Does vimb provide formfiller?

+No, vimb has no built in formfiller.
+But it's some kind of execise to set this up by youself, by using the features of vimb.
+Following snippets may help to get a working formfiller that fits into your setup and your way to use a vimb.

+1. Add a method that takes the form data and put it into the form element on current page.
+A sample [scripts.js][ffjs] that provides this functionality can be found in the sources of vimb.
+2. Add a shell script into your `PATH` that takes an URI as argument and provides the formdata to be feed into the form fields.
+This needs vimb to be compiled with `FEATURE_FIFO`.
+A sample [formfiller][ffsh] script, that uses gpg encrypted or unencrypted files is also available in the sources of vimb.
+3. Make sure the commands to fill the form are not written to command history of vimb.
+4. Start formfill.
+There are two ways to start the formfill, by hand on request via `:sh formfiller %` or by autocmd automatic on page load

+       au LoadFinished https://github.com/login* sh formfiller %

 ## Editor opens without the contents of textarea

 There are two known cases of the `editor-command` setting that do not work.